George Warhop: San Francisco 49ers

 On January 27, 2005, Warhop was hired by the San Francisco 49ers as their offensive line coach.
 In 2006 Warhop's offensive line allowed a league-worst 55 sacks, and the 49ers hired a second offensive line coach, Chris Foerster, to share the duties.
 Warhop was fired in-season on October 23, 2008 after his offensive line gave up a league-worst 29 sacks to that point.

 Cleveland Browns

 On February 4, 2009, Warhop was hired by the Cleveland Browns as their offensive line coach.

 Tampa Bay Buccaneers

 In 2014, Warhop was hired by the Tampa Bay Buccaneers as their offensive line coach under head coach Lovie Smith.
 Warhop was retained under head coach Dirk Koetter.

 Jacksonville Jaguars

 On January 13, 2019, Warhop was hired by the Jacksonville Jaguars as their offensive line coach under head coach Doug Marrone.
 On January 19, 2021, Warhop was retained under the new head coach of the Jaguars, Urban Meyer.

 Houston Texans

 On February 21, 2022, Warhop was hired by the Houston Texans as their offensive line coach.
 He was not retained for the 2023 season.

+Baltimore Ravens

+On August 14, 2024, Warhop took over as interim offensive line coach following the hospitalization of Joe D'Alessandris.
+Following D'Alessandris's death on August 25, Warhop was named offensive line coach for the remainder of the season.